-If you’re starting to grow a beard plan to dedicate at least six months to it.
-Sure, that seems long a long time to wait, but good things come to those who
+If you’re starting to grow a beard, then plan to dedicate at least six months to it.
+Sure, that seems long a long time to wait, but good things come to those who don’t shave.

-By then you’ll have a solid sense of where you stand in terms of your own growth rate.
-Plus you should be seeing everything start to fill out.
+By then, you’ll have a solid sense of where you stand in terms of your own growth rate.
+Plus, you should see everything start to fill out.

 TEENS TO TWENTIES

 In your teens to 20’s, it’s completely normal to picture yourself as an adult with a beard.
 We start to compare ourselves to our peers, question if our beard growth is normal, and more than often, jump the gun.

 Perhaps you desire the same beardliness your father had and see it as true masculinity.
 But what we fail to understand is that picturing ourselves to others, much like the guys in the locker room who magically grow hair effortlessly, will only leave us disappointed in the present moment.